A Woman's Grief Led To A Mental Health Crisis And A $21,634 Hospital Bill

 The Trump administration last year issued rules making it easier for small employers to band together to offer insurance through these plans.
 In March, a U.S. District Court judge sided with 11 states and the District of Columbia challenging the law, invalidating a large chunk of those rules.
 But association plans are still out there, and some states support broader access to them.

-Sheri Boehle, an insurance agent who handles Affiliated Workers Association, said many people buy this type of insurance for a short time period.
+Sheri Boehle, an insurance agent who handles Affiliated Workers Association, said many people buy this type of insurance for a short period of time.
 For the right people, she said, it's a great option that can protect them from the costs of catastrophic physical health problems.

 Share your medical billing story